 Rare British example: The Ankh-Morpork City Watch, in the Discworld novels.
 Captain Vimes has a doughnut at Harga's House of Ribs in Men at Arms (and describes the recipe in full, to express his annoyance at Harga's literal-minded response to his asking for coffee "black as midnight on a moonless night").
 In Thud!, it's mentioned that Sergeant Colon and the ex-Watchmen who come in to chat with him get through a lot of doughnuts, but it's worth it for the information.
+In Night Watch it's mentioned that one of the reasons Ankh-Morpork-trained watchmen are held in such high regard is that they don't accept bribes, apart from the occasional free beer and doughnut.
 And in Unseen Academicals, one character refers to the Watch being annoyed about breaking up a riot because it would be keeping them from the doughnut shop.
 Of course, while Discworld is a British creation, it takes its tropes from everywhere.

 Everyone Jo knows from Da Chief to her cabbie buddy Gary knows her favourite types of drink and her favourite pastries from the local donut shop in The Walker Papers.

 The shtekeleh, a Filipino-style Chinese donut in The Yiddish Policemen's Union.
 Tears come to the detective protagonist's eyes when he realises that nothing in his life is better than eating one of them.